CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-getdebuginfo-method.md

 ## <a name="parameters"></a>Paramètres
  `pIDD`
- [in, out] Pointeur vers un IMAGE_DEBUG_DIRECTORY que le writer de symbole remplira.
+ [in, out] A pointer to an IMAGE_DEBUG_DIRECTORY that the symbol writer will fill out.

  `cData`
- [in] Un `DWORD` qui contient la taille des données de débogage.
+ [in] A `DWORD` that contains the size of the debug data.

  `pcData`
- [out] Un pointeur vers un `DWORD` qui reçoit la taille de la mémoire tampon requise pour contenir les données de débogage.
+ [out] A pointer to a `DWORD` that receives the size of the buffer required to contain the debug data.

  `data`
- [out] Un pointeur vers une mémoire tampon qui est assez grand pour contenir les données de débogage pour le magasin de symboles.
+ [out] A pointer to a buffer that is large enough to hold the debug data for the symbol store.

 ## <a name="return-value"></a>Valeur de retour
- S_OK si la méthode réussit ; Sinon, E_FAIL ou un autre code d’erreur.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
- **En-tête :** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Voir aussi